Engineering an IoT-Edge-Cloud Computing System Architecture: Lessons Learnt from An Undergraduate Lab Course: Conclusions and Outlook

 We proposed and outlined the design and development of an undergraduate laboratory course, we named Network-of-Things Engineering Lab (NoteLab), - that set the goal of implementing various interfaces and communication protocols to connect IoT, edge and cloud computing systems and evaluate their performance.
 Unlike other such related courses, our course was designed to provide an implementation of the entire system, based on open-source and low-cost devices, and for the subsequent evaluation and benchmarking of the performance of the entire system.
 We also integrated various communication protocol and interface solutions.

 In this paper, we focused on technical aspects of the course implementation.
 Despite receiving overwhelmingly positive feedback from students, we have not yet didactically and competently analyzed the learning outcomes and student assessments.
 This is also due to the course duration (one semester over two years) and due to the limited number of students per lab (six).
-In the future, we plan to improve upon the plan didactically.
+In the future, we plan to leverage two computer science related learning taxonomies, Bloom and SOLO taxonomy, which will allow us to improve upon design of the course didactically.
 Future possible modular extension to our course include other application layer protocols, most notably HTTP3, security protocols, and machine learning applications.